-One of the very first vintages from Joel, winemaker at California's Ravenswood, was almost doomed before the grapes even made the winery.
+Another legend of the California wine industry, Joel's early endeavours at Ravenswood are a source of some fantastic stories; including an early vintage that was almost doomed before the grapes even made the winery.
 A pothole in the road sent four tons of Dry Creek Zinfandel off the truck transporting them from the vineyard.
 Traffic was suspended as a team of friends was called to help scrape up the grapes.
 The wine was made and, according to Joel, praised by critics for its 'complex, tarry quality'!

 Into the Winery